hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/mean_variance.rst

 Maximum Return - Minimum Volatility
 ********************************************

-This is often referred to as *quadratic risk utility.* If you look at the objective function,
+This is often referred to as *quadratic risk utility.*

 .. math::